chenson2018/website-hakyll/posts/2024-08-12-univalence.md

 Of course, this is just a small taste!
-If you are interested in learning more, I particularly suggest Egbert Rijke's [Introduction to Homotopy Type Theory](https://arxiv.org/abs/2212.11082).
+If you are interested in learning more, I particularly suggest Egbert Rijke's [Introduction to Homotopy Type Theory](https://github.com/martinescardo/HoTTEST-Summer-School/blob/main/HoTT/hott-intro.pdf).
 This is a newer book that I have found to be very readable.
 It has three parts:

-- "Martin-Löf’s Dependent Type Theory", which covers traditional type theory, but with an interesting slant towards topics relevant to univalence
+- ***Martin-Löf’s Dependent Type Theory***: traditional type theory with an interesting slant towards topics relevant to univalence
-- "The Univalent Foundations for Mathematics", which covers in more depth much of the same material from the summer school and this post
+- ***The Univalent Foundations for Mathematics***: much of the material from the summer school and this post considered in more depth
-- "Synthetic Homotopy Theory", which begins at the same point of working with
-  $S^1$ but continues much further
+- ***Synthetic Homotopy Theory***: begins at the same point of working with $S^1$ but continues much further

 While I am just beginning to learn a bit of this area, I think it is quite exciting.
 Thank you to all the organizers and sponsors of the 2024 School on